Getting Around Nepal: The Journey of a Lifetime

 ATM AvailabilityIn city areas, not in high altitudes

-Suggested ATM takeoutNPR 10,000
+Suggested ATM takeoutNPR 10,000-20,000 (carry cash for treks)

 Drinking in publicIllegal

-Tap waterNot suitable for drinking
+Tap waterNot suitable for drinking (purify tablets recommended)

-Best TransportBus
+Best TransportBus (tourist buses for comfort)

 Public toiletsAvailable and Paid

-Top Mobile ProvidersNepal Telecom, Ncell, Smartcell
+Top Mobile ProvidersNepal Telecom (NTC), Ncell, Smartcell

 • Bargaining: While renting a house, buying clothes, or anything, people usually start by bargaining.
+Start at 40-50% of the asking price in tourist areas like Thamel.

 • Temple Entrance: Always read the hoarding board before the entrance to the temple area.
 Don’t wear or carry leather items like a belt, jacket, wallet, etc. while entering the Hindu temple.
+Never pat children’s heads (sacred).

-• Home Invitation: Always take off your slippers, and shoes while entering the house with respect.
+• Home Invitation: Always take off your slippers and shoes while entering the house with respect.

-• Personal Space: Don’t try to get in the personal space, also don’t shout or yell in public places.
+• Personal Space: Don’t try to get in the personal space; also, don’t shout or yell in public places.

 Transportation

 • Cost-effective: Traveling in Nepal via public transport is cost-effective.
 Hired cabs can be slightly expensive.
 Otherwise, if you travel in a group, the cost becomes affordable.
+Local microbuses ($8-10) leave when full – faster but cramped.

 • Time-efficient: If you don’t have time to travel on a means of public transport, then hiring a cab can be a quick method to reach your destination in Nepal.
-If you are traveling to a longer route, such as to another district far from the capital city, the flight is the fastest transport.
+If you are traveling on a longer route, such as to another district far from the capital city, the flight is the fastest transport.
 It saves you a lot of time and provides you with a comfortable journey to your destination.

 • Alternatives: Pathao and InDriver are apps for bike and car services that are alternatives to Public transportation and private taxis.
+Prices are fixed upfront – know your distance to avoid confusion.

 • Warning: Be careful of what you wear in Nepal.
 People here are not comfortable with revealing clothes.
 Wear long trousers and tops while visiting remote villages.
 Do not touch anyone without their consent.
-Similarly, do a Namaste instead of a handshake during introduction and greetings.
+Similarly, do a Namaste instead of a handshake during introductions and greetings.
 Do not hunt animals without permission.

 Plane

-Flights are hassle-free and convenient transport for long routes in Nepal.
+Flights are a hassle-free and convenient transport for long routes in Nepal.
 Tribhuvan International Airport (TIA), Pokhara International Airport (PIA), and Gautam Buddha International Airport (GBIA) are the international airports in Nepal.

 Other domestic flights provide you with service to reach different corners of Nepal.
 For Everest Base Camp trekking, you have to travel via a flight from Kathmandu to Lukla Airport.